reddelexc/hackerone-reports/tops_by_program/TOPUSDEPTOFDEFENSE.md

 27. [IDOR leading unauthenticated attacker to download documents discloses PII of users and soldiers via https://www.█████████/Download.aspx?id= [HtUS]](https://hackerone.com/reports/1626508) to U.S. Dept Of Defense - 68 upvotes, $500
 28. [RCE on █████ via CVE-2017-10271](https://hackerone.com/reports/576887) to U.S. Dept Of Defense - 68 upvotes, $0
 29. [Full account takeover of any user through reset password](https://hackerone.com/reports/2194928) to U.S. Dept Of Defense - 68 upvotes, $0
-30. [Exposure of Private Personal Information to an Unauthorized Actor - PII  and soldier data (mos, schools, and speciality training)](https://hackerone.com/reports/1556950) to U.S. Dept Of Defense - 68 upvotes, $0
+30. [Unauthenticated LFI (Local File Inclusion) using the symbol `!` At the target `https://████/`](https://hackerone.com/reports/2778380) to U.S. Dept Of Defense - 68 upvotes, $0
-31. [Unauthenticated LFI (Local File Inclusion) using the symbol `!` At the target `https://████/`](https://hackerone.com/reports/2778380) to U.S. Dept Of Defense - 67 upvotes, $0
+31. [Exposure of Private Personal Information to an Unauthorized Actor - PII  and soldier data (mos, schools, and speciality training)](https://hackerone.com/reports/1556950) to U.S. Dept Of Defense - 68 upvotes, $0
 32. [[█████████] Administrative access to Oracle WebLogic Server using default credentials](https://hackerone.com/reports/804548) to U.S. Dept Of Defense - 65 upvotes, $0
-33. [Improper Authentication (Login without Registration with any user) at ████](https://hackerone.com/reports/2334420) to U.S. Dept Of Defense - 64 upvotes, $0
+33. [Improper Authentication (Login without Registration with any user) at ████](https://hackerone.com/reports/2334420) to U.S. Dept Of Defense - 65 upvotes, $0
 34. [Boolen Based Blind Sql Injection Via User Agent in ███.mil](https://hackerone.com/reports/2599826) to U.S. Dept Of Defense - 63 upvotes, $0
 35. [CSRF leads to Account takeover](https://hackerone.com/reports/2712857) to U.S. Dept Of Defense - 62 upvotes, $0
 36. [Subdomain takeover ████████.mil](https://hackerone.com/reports/2499178) to U.S. Dept Of Defense - 60 upvotes, $0